sandipanadowerah/PHD_RIR_Generation/Readme.txt

+To cite, refer to "https://arxiv.org/abs/2210.08834" "How to Leverage DNN-based speech enhancement for multi-channel speaker verification?"

 Step1.
 Install the necessary packages to run the RIR generation script, this script will do the room impulse response simulation and generate rir information and reverberated speech signals.

 Installation packages: